 The investing menu consists of low-cost exchange-traded funds (ETFs) that track two asset classes.
 You allocate roughly equal dollar amounts to each ETF.

-The table below is updated every 10 minutes during market hours, but you trade the Baby Bear no more than once a year.
+The table below updates once each market day, but you trade the Baby Bear no more than once a year.
 The portfolio should be rebalanced back to 50/50 in December or January, if either ETF is more than 5% off its target dollar weight.

 Strategy Rules: The Baby Bear Portfolio, unlike a Muscular Portfolio, has no strategy rules.
 You simply allocate 50% to each of the two ETFs shown above, regardless of market conditions.
 Rebalance near the end of each calendar year, as described above.